 HT announced that she is moving out of the area with her family in the next few weeks.
 She will put in writing to Marlene her resignation as a resident member.

-HT has agreed to keep comms going from a distance.
+HT has agreed to keep comms going from a distance until a replacement can be found.

 Battersea Youth Voice: